lorin/resilience-engineering/README.md

 researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.

+## Annotations

-Some papers have a ([TWRR](http://resilienceroundup.com)) link next to them.
-This stands for Thai Wood's [Resilience Roundup](http://resilienceroundup.com).
+A ([TWRR](http://resilienceroundup.com)) link indicates Thai Wood's [Resilience Roundup](http://resilienceroundup.com).
 Thai publishes a newsletter that summarizes resilience engineering papers.

+A [BH](https://safety177496371.wordpress.com/) indicates Ben Hutchinson's [Safety & Performance Research Summaries](https://safety177496371.wordpress.com/) blog.
+Ben writes summaries of safety papers, posting them to his blog as well as LinkedIOn.

 ## Other interesting links